temporalio/documentation/docs/cloud/how-to-manage-certificates-in-temporal-cloud.md

 - The signing algorithm must include SHA-256 or stronger.
   SHA-1 and MD5 signing algorithms are rejected.

-When a client presents an end-entity certificate, and the whole certificate chain is constructed, each certificate in the chain (from end-entity to the root) must have a unique Distinguished Name (DN).
+When a client presents an end-entity certificate, and the whole certificate chain is constructed, each certificate in the chain (from end-entity to the root) must have a unique Distinguished Name.

 :::caution